origami envelopes

 Step 22

-Fold and unfold the top corner to the bottom edge.
+Fold the top corner down to meet the bottom edge, then unfold.

 Step 23

-Fold the top corner to the crease made in the previous step.
+Fold the top corner down to meet the crease made in Step 22.

 Step 24

-Fold down on the crease made in step 23.
+Fold the top edge down along the crease made in Step 22.

 Step 25